ortk95/planetmapper/docs/spice_kernels.rst

 Downloading SPICE kernels
 =========================
 To aid in downloading appropriate SPICE kernels, PlanetMapper contains a series of useful functions such as :func:`planetmapper.kernel_downloader.download_urls` to download kernels from the `NAIF database <https://naif.jpl.nasa.gov/pub/naif/>`_.
-These functions will automatically download the SPICE kernels to your computer where they can be used by PlanetMapper, so you only need to worry about downloading the kernels once, then PlanetMapper will deal with everything.
+These functions will automatically download the SPICE kernels to your computer where they can be used by PlanetMapper, so you only need to worry about downloading the kernels once, then PlanetMapper will be able to automatically find and load them in the future.

 .. note::
     By default, PlanetMapper will downloaded and search for kernels in a directory named `spice_kernels` within your user directory.
-If you would like to customise this location (e.g. if you already have kernels saved elsewhere), see the :ref:`section on customising the kernel directory<kernel directory>` below.
+If you would like to customise this location (e.g. if you already have kernels saved elsewhere), follow the instructions in the :ref:`section on customising the kernel directory<kernel directory>` below before downloading any kernels.

 Required kernels
 ----------------